Background pattern

 Wash your handsafter use, if Daivobet gel comes into contact with your fingers or those of the person who applied the gel.

-This will prevent accidental contact with other parts of your body (especially your face, mouth, and eyes).
+This will avoid accidental contact of the gel with other parts of your body (especially the face, mouth, and eyes).

 After use

-I) Clean your Daivobet gel applicator after each use
+• Clean your Daivobet gel applicator after each use.

-After use, clean the applicator head with a clean and dry cloth.
+After use, clean the applicator head with a clean, dry cloth.

 Note: